IngvarLeerimaa/kj-portfolio/README.md

 - Various packages and libraries

 ## Task Descriptions and Audit questions

-The Piscine folders contain a collection of fundamental assignments completed during sprints, which typically span 1 to 2 weeks.
-These assignments are designed to build core skills and competencies through practical, hands-on experience.

-Other folders will contain specific tasks.

 Not all assignments contain a README.md file or may have insufficient information about the nature of the task.
 You can access the task descriptions and audit questions [here.](https://github.com/01-edu/public/tree/master/subjects)